 On this safari in Kenya web page, please read through some of the important things you need to know before you go on your Kenyan safari tips – Here, you will find important tips to help you plan your amazing Kenya safari tour:

 Kenyan Safari Tips

-Before you go on your Kenyan safaris, it is important to note that Kenya has three international airports; Jomo Kenyatta International Airport in Nairobi, Moi International Airport in Mombasa and Moi International Airport in Eldoret.
+Before you go on your safaris in Kenya, it is important to note that Kenya has three international airports; Jomo Kenyatta International Airport in Nairobi, Moi International Airport in Mombasa and Moi International Airport in Eldoret.

 These airports service numerous international carriers including the national airline Kenya Airways.
 Kenya has good connections to destinations throughout Europe, the Asia- Pacific region, USA, and Africa.

 Kenya can be accessed by road from Tanzania, Uganda, Ethiopia, Sudan and Somalia.
 Immigration should be processed at land border stations.

 Entry by sea is possible, and immigration should be processed at a port facility.